Grenyerre/CI_PP1_POD/README.md

 Accessibility [https://wave.webaim.org]
 Performance [https://developers.google.com/web/tools/lighthouse]

-## Unfixed Bugs ##

-## Deployment ##
+##Unfixed Bugs##
+On the 'About' page, under the 'Meet the Team' section, there are 3 images of the team members; Gio, Raph and Eva.
+Each image is repositioned slightly as the browser resizes however the image of Eva resizes considerably more and her face is lost.

+##Deployment##
 The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-## Credits ##
+##Credits##
+I must give credit Jo Heyndels, a Content Developer for Code Institute, for the 'Footer' code and that in the 'Gallery' and 'Sign Up' pages.
+This code was taken from her 'Love Running' project, part of the initial module of Code Institute's Full Stack Developer Course.
+The sign up box has been restyled but the code was copied.

+For the Header, code from the Skillthrive YouTube Channel was utilized.
+Link: <https://www.youtube.com/watch?v=PwWHL3RyQgk&ab_channel=Skillthrive>

+In in all of the cases above, I made numerous attempts to achieve a similar result.
+However, my code was always longer and didn't produce the desired result.
+Subsequently I used the code from the sources credited above.

+The pictorial icons used throughout the site are taken from Font Awesome website.
+Link <https://fontawesome.com/>

 **Content**

 **Media**
 Image Sources
 ducatitrack1.webp rawpixel.com
 ducatitrack2.webp rawpixel.com
+eva.jpeg upsplash.com
+gio.jpeg upsplash.com
 lights.jpeg shutterstock.com
 mechanic.jpg shutterstock.com
 mvbrutale.jpg shutterstock.com
 openroad.jpeg shutterstock.com
-podium_logo.png     created by R. E. Grenyer, copyright (c)2023 royalenfield.jpg	shutterstock.com
+podium_logo.png created by R. E. Grenyer, copyright (c)2023 raph.jpeg upsplash.com
+royalenfield.jpg shutterstock.com
 rsv4.jpg shutterstock.com
 show.jpg shutterstock.com
 trees.jpg shutterstock.com
 tuareg.jpg shutterstock.com
 workshop.jpg pexels.com
 yamaha.jpg shutterstock.com